ska-telescope/CUDA_Gridder/README.md

 Running on Kubernetes can be done in a number of ways, that all boil down to changing the container runtime.
 This can be done using Docker, ContainerD, and CRI-O, however, at time of writing the most flexible way that enabled a non-nvidia default  runtime to be configured, and use a RunTimeClass configuration for the Pod descriptor, is CRI-O.

+In addition to the setup described above for installing the container runtime for Docker, complete the following:

 ### Install CRI-O

 Firstly ensure CRI-O is installed by following the Instructions here: https://kubernetes.io/docs/setup/production-environment/container-runtimes/#cri-o